Is a Breathable Crib Mattress Worth it?

 Just as in the studies by Kemp and Bar-Yishay, the SafeSleep® breathable crib mattress showes significantly less CO2 retention than the firm crib mattress and the high hazard comparators.
 The lab concludes the SafeSleep® breathe-through crib mattress is a much lower risk hazard for rebreathing than the firm crib mattress.

-Additionally, the lab also compares the air permeability of the SafeSleep® breathe-through crib mattress to a firm crib mattress using the ASTM-D737-04 standard test method of air permeability of textiles.
-Based on the test data, the SafeSleep® air permeable crib mattress has an air permeability rate over 330 times greater than the firm crib mattress with tight sheet.
+Additionally, the lab also compares the air permeability of the SafeSleep® breathe-through crib mattress to a firm baby mattress using the ASTM-D737-04 standard test method of air permeability of textiles.
+Based on the test data, the SafeSleep® air permeable crib mattress has an air permeability rate over 330 times greater than the firm mattress with tight sheet.

 These well-designed, well-conducted case controlled studies strongly support a recommendation for the use of air permeable/breathable crib mattresses in reducing the risk of SIDS and suffocation.
 So is a breathable crib mattress worth it?